cepheus69/EFI_TRX40/README.md

 It is highly recommended to replace a network card that can be supported.

 #### Can I flash it to Driver-free card（I210-AT）to solve problem ？
-**Not recommended at all!** It is okay for router running openwrt, windows server or nas envirnoment but not hackintosh.
+**Not recommended at all!** It is okay for router running openwrt, windows server or nas envirnoment but not Ryzentosh.
 The originally official driver - AppleIntelI210Ethernet for I210-AT which was written by apple has been removed after macOS monterey.
 Now the driver for I210-AT - AppleIEthernet1000 relies on DriverKit Framework that was developed by apple.
 Most importantly, DriverKit relies on Intel® Vt-d technology so that is unavailable on AMD plantform.
 You may experience unexpected restarts or inability to sign in when you plug in network-cable.